AHromic1/Games-Mobile-Application/README.md

 # Games-Mobile-Application

+*This is outdated version, the newest refactor is on the main branch.*

 This is a mobile application written in Kotlin, in Android Studio, for the course Mobile Apps Development.
 The project is developed using 4 spirals (currently I am refactoring the code within the spiral 3, in order to add services).
 In spiral 1 intents and button listeners are demonstrated, as well as creation of a suitable layout.